 Firearms go back a long time.
 They have played a major role, both directly and indirectly, in shaping the history of the world, in the rise and fall of global powers.
 The first firearms used to be simple tubes, where one end was closed.
 They were made either of cast iron or brass.
 From those days to the modern times, the evolution of weapons has been very interesting.
 In between, we have had many iconic weapons as well.

 We have seen a lot of technical advances over the years.
 They have become more lethal and also practical.
-These days, firearms can also be customized, depending on the requirement of the user.
+These days, these hidden gems are sometimes sold online too.
+Collectors and gun enthusiasts also choose to build their own guns with 80 lowers found online from 80 Percent Arms.

 Evolution of Firearms Timeline